clux/modul8/Readme.md

  - `libDir`         Directory to find external libraries that you wish to include outside of the require system.
  - `libFiles`       List of files to include in order.
 Note: libDir+libFiles[i] must exist for all i.
  - `libsOnlyTarget` Optional file to write lib files to.
 Makes the output of brownie quickly distinguishable from your big libraries, and people won't have to redownload that part of the code everytime you change your app code.
- - `treeTarget`     Where to write the current prettified require tree to.
-Useful for code analysis.
-Optional.
- - `logTree`        Boolean to determine if you want the prettified dependency passed to console.log.
-Default false.
  - `DOMLoadWrap`    Optional function which wraps a code string in a function that executes once the DOMContentLoaded event fires.
 Defaults to a jQuery wrapper.
  - `localTests`     Bool to determine whether to chuck the standalone module code before bundling/looking for dependencies.
 Avoids pulling in test dependencies or test code.
  It is a bit raw at the moment, as it indiscriminately chucks everything including the point 'require.main' is referenced in your code.
 Enable with caution for now.

+There are also 4 optional booleans for configuring the prettified require tree:
+ - `treeTarget`     Where to write the current prettified require tree to.
+Useful for code analysis.
+Not set by default.
+ - `logTree`        Boolean to determine if you want the prettified dependency passed to console.log.
+Default false.
+If neither treeTarget nor logTree is set, then the remaining values are discarded.
+ - `extSuffix`      Boolean to determine whether the extension name is suffixed to the name of each file in the require tree.
+Default true.
+ - `domPrefix`      Boolean to determine whether the domain of the file is prefixed to the name of each file in the require tree.
+Default false.
 ### Notes on require()

 There are four different ways to use require: